-In 2001, the full panel of the U.S. Court of Appeals for the 6th Circuit rejected a challenge to the constitutionality of the motto of the State of Ohio.
-The plaintiffs in that case claimed (among other things) that the motto violates the principle of separation of church and state, under the Establishment Clause of the First Amendment of the U.S. Constitution, because it is derived from the New Testament of the Christian Bible.
+the New Testament of the Christian Bible.
+They contended that the motto tends to endorse one religion over another.
 The court held that the motto does not violate the Establishment Clause because its words do not coerce respect for any particular religion.
 Rather, the court characterized the motto as "merely a broadly worded expression of a religious philosophical sentiment that happens to be widely shared by the citizens of Ohio."
 Further, according to the court, it does not compel belief, acquiescence, or participation in any form of religious exercise or assert a preference for one denomination or sect over another.
-The appeals court upheld the district court decision not to declare the motto to the Christian New Testament.
+The appeals court upheld the district court decision not to declare the motto unconstitutional but also to enjoin the state from attributing the words of the motto to the Christian New Testament.

 Several federal appeals courts have upheld the constitutionality of the national motto.
-In 1996, the U.S. Court of Appeals for the 10th Circuit (Wyoming, Utah, Colorado, New Mexico, Kansas, and Oklahoma) held that the national motto itself and its reproduction on U.S. currency clearly have secular purposes in symbolizing the historical role of religion in American society.
+In 1996, the U.S. Court of Appeals for the 10th Circuit held that the national motto itself and its reproduction on U.S. currency clearly have secular purposes in symbolizing the historical role of religion in American society.
 Further, the court held that the motto's primary effect is a form of "ceremonial deism" and that it cannot be reasonably understood to convey government endorsement of religious belief.